vrunm/QA_squad_test/README.md

 The dataset contains the columns
 Id: a string feature.

-Title: The Title for each question adn answer pair.
+Title: The Title for each question and answer pair.

 Context: a string feature.